deathworlders/online/content/books/deathworlders/chapter-45-we-need-each-other.md

 The Entity produced the Hunters’ own map of their occupied territory.

-*“This is Hunter space,”* the memories explained. *“The Hunters..
+*“This is Hunter space,”* the memories explained. *“The Hunters...
 They mostly live on force-bred meat slaves, kept in their orbital habitats.
 But for sport, they’ve stocked these seven planets with… I suppose you could call them ‘free range’ slaves.
 Like game reserves.”*

 Darcy pulled a face as it zoomed in on the most important system. *“Around* ***this*** *one, they’ve built a..
 Well, a ring.
 It’s a space station of some kind, full of factories and shipyards.
 It’s where they built the Swarm-of-Swarms, and where most of the Swarm is now docked.”*